-A descriptive qualitative method was used in this study to collect the data.
-Bogdan and Biklen (1982) stated that qualitative research is a study that explores the quality of relationships, activities. circumstances. materials. or Subject of this research were 16 seventh year students and an English teacher of SMP Negeri 1 Tanjung Beringin.
-In analyzing the data, the researcher used two data instruments: they interview documentation and review.
-The open-ended interview was conducted to make the participants able to answer the questions in their own unique way and in their own words.
+A descriptive qualitative method was used in this study to collect data.
+Bogdan and Biklen (1982) stated that qualitative research is a study that explores the quality of relationships, activities, circumstances, or materials.
+Subject of this research were 16 seventh year students and an English teacher of SMP Negeri 1 Tanjung Beringin.
+In analyzing data, the researcher used two data instruments: they were interview and also documentation review.
+The open-ended interview was conducted in order to make the participants could answer the questions in their own unique way and in their own words.
 The researcher used this interview to get extensive information of the students' responses in term of attitudinal response to teacher written corrective feedback and then recorded via audiotape.
-The question variables were divided into 4.
-They were students' difficulties in learning to write a descriptive text (consisting of 1 question), students' opinion about corrective feedback written utilized by their teacher (consisting of 3 questions), types of teacher's written corrective feedback (consisting of questions), and learners' hope to teacher's corrective written feedback (consisting of question).
-The second instrument was documentation review.
-The researcher reviewed documentation from students' descriptive texts, and the texts have received written corrective feedback from the teacher.
-It aimed to discover the types of written corrective feedback used the English teacher.
+The question variables were devided into 4; they were: students' difficulties in learning to write descriptive text (consists of 1 question), students' opinion about written corrective feedback utilized by their teacher (consists of 3 questions), types of teacher's written corrective feedback (consists of 1 questions), and learners' hope to teacher's written corrective feedback (consists of 1 question).
+The second instrument was documentation review, the researcher reviewed documentation from students' descriptive texts, and the texts have received written corrective feedback from the teacher.
+It aimed to discover the type of written corrective feedback used by the English teacher.
 The researcher had been aided by the teacher in collecting the students' descriptive texts.
-To examine the the researcher data, used qualitative descriptive approach that consisted of the following steps: data reduction, data display, and data conclusion promoted by Miles and Huberman (1994).
+To examine the data, the researcher used a qualitative descriptive approach, consisted of the following steps: data reduction, data display, and data conclusion promoted by Miles and Huberman (1994).